Matthew12o/ClincialTrials-GraphDB-Project/readme.md

 ClinicalTrials.org : Information on clinical trials

-Proprietary Dataset : Additional datasets are used to clean and tag the ClinicalTrials.org database to build relationships and speedup query
+Proprietary Dataset : Additional contextual datasets are used to clean and tag the ClinicalTrials.org database to build relationships and speedup query

 International Classification of Disease (ICD)* : Classify conditions